Signature as Full Name: Yes or No? (Expert’s Advice)

 Most people ask this question: “Should I sign using my full legal name?”, and the answer is simple.

-You'll se most of the popular figures signing their names on documents, but that doesn't mean that your signature is mandatory to be your full name.
+• Popular figures sign their names on documents — but that doesn’t mean that your signature is mandatory to be your full name.

 Does your signature have to be your name?

-No, your signature can be whatever you want it to be.
+No, your signature isn’t required to be your name — it can be anything.
 People often use their full legal names because it is easier to identify themselves that way.

 • Initials;